hackforla/accessibility/docs/wiki-and-issue-templates/issue-template-epic-create-apply-and-document-solution-1page.md

 # Issue Template for Epic to create and apply solution

 ## What does this template do?
-This issue template creates an epic issue and will direct the person working on the epic issue in how to create child issues (using a template that is customized during the epic creation).
+This issue template creates an epic issue and will direct the person working on the epic issue in how to create a single child issue (using a template that is customized during the epic creation).
 The scope of work of the epic will fix one specific Alert/Aria/Contrast Error/Error found on your website and update this WIKI to share that solution for future reference.

 ## When should this template be used?
-Only use this template if there is no solution in the index and there are two or more pages with the same Alert/Aria/Contrast Error/Error.
+Only use this template if there is no solution in the index and there only 1 pages with the Alert/Aria/Contrast Error/Error.

 - to confirm there is no solution, go to [Known issues and solutions index](../../known-issues-and-solutions/solutions-index), and identify if the page is in the Completed or Drafts section.
 If it is in the Drafts section, there is no solution yet.
 - If this is not the correct template, see [WIKI and Issue templates](index.md) for a list of other templates available.